What to Say to Someone Who Loses a Loved One

 Understanding the Grieving Process

 - Respect Their Pace: There is no time limit on grief.
 Avoid putting pressure on them to move on.
+Everyone has their own experience of grief.

 - Create a Safe Space: Let them know that it’s okay to share their true feelings with you without fear of judgment.
+Let them know you accept them—regardless of their physical appearance on the tough days.

 Conclusion